JoaoLucindo/MicrosoftFlow-LogicAppsAzure/README.md

 ###### 1) Package ESP8266

-Download the [IDE](https://www.arduino.cc/en/Main/Software), and install.
+Download the [IDE](https://www.arduino.cc/en/Main/Software), and install it.
 Open the IDE; Choose File -> Preferences, in "Additional Boards Manager URLs" insert the URL ``http://arduino.esp8266.com/stable/package_esp8266com_index.json`` and than click "OK".
-After this steps your download will begin shortly and then restart the IDE.
+After this steps, your download will start automatically.
+Once it is finished, restart the IDE.

 ![NodeMCU_IDE](https://github.com/JoaoLucindo/MicrosoftFlow-LogicAppsAzure/blob/master/9.png)